It is the responsibility of the New Lisbon School District Media Specialist, along with adminstration and teachers:

 The primary purpose of the Instruction Media Center is to implement, enrich and support the educational programs in all teaching areas, to develop the appreciation of good literature, and to provide for the personal interest and recreational reading of the pupils.

 The district media specialist is responsible for maintaining qualitative standards for the selection of materials.
-Their professional training and experience enable them to evaluate materials critically.
-They consult standard tools and reliable guides for the selection of materials and go beyond the limits of these sources whenever they have the opportunity to examine and evaluate materials carefully.
+Her professional training and experience enables her to evaluate materials critically.
+She consults standard tools and reliable guides for the selection of materials and goes beyond the limits of these sources whenever she has the opportunity to examine and evaluate materials carefully.

 The teacher's knowledge of materials in his field and of the types of materials appropriate for the needs and abilities of his pupils enables him to make recommendations to the district media specialist to be added to the IMC collection.